arakeis/ascom-telescope-cover-v2/README.md

 1. Achieve a working clone on my breadboard
 2. Add manual buttons (open close ...)
 3. Add EL instead of bulbs
-4. Modify the ASCOM driver to work with enhencement
+4. Modify the ASCOM driver to work with enhancement
 5. Try (a bold one) to implement a INDI driver for the hardware